 You are the one to make the decision on the kind of backup system you want to configure between the Windows Server Backup and Nakivo.

-I hope you found this blog post on How to Quickly Spin Up a Windows Server ISO Image on Hyper-V and using Windows Server Backup and Nakivo to Backup up your Hyper-V VM very interesting and helpful.
+I hope you found this blog post on how to perform Windows Server backup with Nakivo or Windows Server backup utility very interesting and helpful.
 In case you have any questions do not hesitate to ask in the comment section.